tweedegolf/tweedegolf.github.io/_posts/2016-02-16-react-threejs.md

 The model loaders for Three.js load the various 3D formats (Collada, FBX, Obj, JSON, and so on) and parse them into Three.js objects that can be added to the scene right away.
 This is very convenient when you use Three.js without React bindings, but it requires an extra conversion step when we do use React bindings because we need to parse the Three.js object into components.

 I have written some utility code for this which is available at [github](https://github.com/tweedegolf/parsed-model).
-You can find 2 working examples of how to use this code with both libraries in a separate repository at [github](https://github.com/tweedegolf/parsed_model_examples).
+You can find two working examples of how to use this code with both libraries in a separate repository at [github](https://github.com/tweedegolf/parsed_model_examples).

 The utility is a parser and a loader in one and this is how you use it: